-2. You need to use more effort and give green or home-made cleaning products more time to work: sometimes it is necessary to leave home-made or green cleaning products on a something such as baked on grease, for a little longer than a conventional cleaner, but it take as little and sometimes less effort to then clean afterward.
+2. You need to use more effort and give green or homemade cleaning products more time to work: sometimes it is necessary to leave homemade or green cleaning products on a something such as baked-on grease, for a little longer than a conventional cleaner, but it takes as little and sometimes less effort to then clean afterwards.
 It won’t make any more work for you, it just may mean you need a little more patience.

-3. Green cleaner are more expensive: this may be the case, green cleaners are slightly more expensive, but they are also usually stronger meaning you need to use less of them and therefore they last longer.
-Furthermore there are excellent all-purpose green cleaners, meaning you only need to buy the one.
+3. The green cleaner is more expensive: this may be the case, green cleaners are slightly more expensive, but they are also usually stronger meaning you need to use less of them and therefore they last longer.
+Furthermore, there are excellent all-purpose green cleaners, meaning you only need to buy the one.
 If you are making your own cleaning product, then this is considerably cheaper than buying conventional cleaners, and so this notion couldn’t be more wrong.